-Four major models have been identified on human resource management and all these serve as many purposes.
+Four major models have been identified for human resource management and all these serve many purposes.

 1. They provide an analytical framework for studying Human resource management (for example, situational factors, stakeholders, strategic choice levels, competence)

-3. They provide a characterization of human resource management that establishes variables and relationship to be researched.
+3. They provide a characterization of human resource management that establishes variables and relationships to be researched.

 4. They serve as a heuristic device-something to help us discover and understand the world for explaining the nature and significance of key HR practices.